sybrohee/besolverd/README.md

 # analyse_results.R

 This R script creates barplot from the results produced by besolverd.py.
-There is a huge variety of figures that can be produced from the benchmarking aralysis but at least, this produces something.
+There is a variety of figures that can be produced from the benchmarking aralysis and this script produces only a small part of them.
 It requires R with the libraries optparse and data.table.

 ## RUNNING EXAMPLE
 ### Command